Communication-Efficient Adaptive Federated Learning

 \section{Conclusions and Future Work}

-In this paper, we propose a communication-efficient compressed federated adaptive gradient optimization method, FedCAMS, which largely reduces the communication overhead and addresses the adaptivity issue in federated optimization methods.
-FedCAMS is based on our proposed adaptive federated optimization method, FedAMS, a variant of FedAdam which features a max stabilization mechanism.
+In this paper, we propose a communication-efficient compressed federated adaptive gradient optimization framework, FedCAMS, which largely reduces the communication overhead and addresses the adaptivity issue in federated optimization methods.
+FedCAMS is based on our proposed general adaptive federated optimization framework, FedAMS, which contains variants of FedAdam feature max stabilization mechanisms.
 We present an improved theoretical convergence analysis of adaptive federated optimization, based on which we prove that in the nonconvex stochastic optimization setting, our proposed FedCAMS achieves the same convergence rate as its uncompressed counterpart FedAMS with a few orders of magnitude less communication cost.
 Experiments on various benchmarks verified our theoretical results.

 Our current analysis is limited to one-way communication compression from clients to the central server.
-However, extending our current analysis to two-way communication compression is highly non-trivial as it can be hard to guarantee the distributed global model from server to clients to stay synchronized due to error feedback, especially in the partial participation setting.
+However, extending our current analysis to two-way communication compression is highly non-trivial as it can be hard to guarantee the distributed global model from server to clients to stay synchronized due to error feedback and the biased compressor, especially in the partial participation setting.
 We leave it as future work.